|Position||Name||Phone||Office Hour |

 If you have completed and earned a passing average on the exams and project, your final grade will be based on the following weights:

-Late assignments will not be accepted without prior consent of a professor (the TAs are not allowed to grant extensions).
-Extensions will be granted only in the event of unforseen and documentable emergencies, or extenuating circumstances that you discuss with a professor well in advance.
+Late assignments will not be accepted without prior consent of the professor (the TAs are not allowed to grant extensions).
+Extensions will be granted only in the event of unforseen and documentable emergencies, or extenuating circumstances that you discuss with the professor well in advance.
 One pair member forgetting to turn in an assignment will not be considered an acceptable excuse for an extension.